Papa Westray

 Papa Westray (/pæpə ˈwɛstriː/) (Papa Westree), also known as Papay, is one of the Orkney Islands in Scotland, United Kingdom.
 The fertile soil has long been a draw to the island.

 Attractions on the island include Holland House with an associated folk museum and the Knap of Howar Neolithic farmstead run by Historic Scotland.

 It is the ninth largest of the Orkney Islands with an area of 918 ha.
-The island's population was 90 as recorded by the 2011 census, an increase of over 35% since 2001 when there were only 65 usual residents.
-During the same period, Scottish island populations as a whole grew by 4% to 103,702.
+The island's population was 95 as recorded by the 2022 census, an increase of over 45% since 2001 when there were only 65 usual residents.